benwiz/sasha/README.md

 - `overland-receiver` -> `update-dynamodb`
   - There is something weird in this combo.
 The records are not appearing in the logs.
 And age is being written as 0 _only_ from `overland-receiver` _not_ from Postman.

-- `overland-receiver`
+- Set up Zing to report wemo switch status directly to DynamoDB

+- Low priority / dependencies haven't been created
-  - Handle the response from `updateDynamoDB()`
+  - `overland-receiver` needs to handle the response from `updateDynamoDB()`
+  - `write-dynamodb` needs to handle missing data
+  - Detect if we don't sleep together
+  - Better libs strategy for Python functions (see `send-image`).
+  - Receive sms
+  - Slowly move entirely away from IFTTT
   - `update-dynamodb`
     - In a successful response include properties that do not (yet) exist in the model and also include the current record, not just the person's name.
     - Don't run mulitple updates, create multiple `Set()` or use `SetExpr()`
     - Need a much better way of not including some properties in the update (e.g. age=0, gender="")
     - Don't do the thing where I get the key and make it lowercase.
 Instead get the json keyname.

-- `write-dynamodb`
-  - Handle missing data

-- Low priority / dependencies haven't been created
-  - Set up Zing to report wemo switch status directly to DynamoDB
-  - Detect if we don't sleep together
-  - Better libs strategy for Python functions (see `send-image`).
-  - Receive sms
-  - Slowly move entirely away from IFTTT